adap/flower/doc/source/ssl-enabled-connections.rst

 A more involved code example in which a connection is used can be found `here <https://github.com/adap/flower/tree/main/examples/advanced_tensorflow>`_.

-It has it's own README.md file which will
+The code example comes with a README.md file which will explain how to start it.
+Although it is already SSL-enabled, it might be less descriptive on how.
+Stick to this guide for a deeper introduction to the topic.

 Certificates
 ------------

 Using SSL-enabled connections requires certificates to be passed to the server and client.
 For the purpose of this guide we are going to generate self-signed certificates.
 As this can become quite complex we are going to ask you to run the script in `examples/advanced_tensorflow/certificates/generate.sh`